Voice AI

 Most ASR incidents come from measuring clean examples while production audio carries messy user behavior and provider-specific edge cases.

 • Optimizing aggregate WER only.
-Slice by accent, microphone, channel, noise, language, and call type; average WER hides the users most likely to churn.
+Slice by accent, microphone, channel, codec, noise, language, packet-loss, and call type.
+Average WER hides the users most likely to churn.

 • Treating ASR confidence as truth.
-Confidence is model-internal calibration; verify against labeled transcripts and downstream task failure.
+Confidence is a model-internal calibration; verify against labeled transcripts and downstream task failure, not the provider’s own score.

 • Testing only on studio clips.
-Production audio has barge-ins, crosstalk, packet loss, music, and low-volume speakers.
+Production audio has barge-ins, crosstalk, packet loss, music on hold, low-volume speakers, and code-switching.
+LibriSpeech tells you nothing about a Mumbai-callcenter recording.

 Frequently Asked Questions